fbenatti/API-Scan-IPS-Switch-Extreame-X8/README.md

 * This API GET list IP ARPs generate by Switch Extreame by API XML.

-* Requiriment enable API in Switch:
+--Requiriment enable API in Switch:

-- Apply this command in Switch:
+--Apply this command in Switch:
-#enable web HTTP
+##enable web HTTP

-Use pip for install the python library in your server with Python:
+--Use pip for install the python library in your server with Python:

- pip install xmltodict json requests
+##pip install xmltodict json requests

 * Usage teh system: